 Many healthcare services in the UK are experiencing strain from increased demand, supply chain issues, and lingering after-effects of the pandemic.
 This can have an outsized impact on patient outcomes, with these lapses often picked up by The Care Quality Commission (CQC).
 The CQC are an independent regulatory body that assesses the day-to-day function of healthcare providers across the UK.
 The body inspects everything from the hygiene standards of a facility to its service quality and patient care, sometimes requiring locations to make changes and improvements.

 Should your facility be found lacking in hygiene standards, Vanguard Cleaning can help.
 Having garnered over two decades of medical cleaning expertise, we have helped dozens of healthcare institutions pass their CQC inspections.
-Our industry-leading staff training is accredited by the British Institute of Cleaning Science (BICSc), meaning our cleaners have the knowledge and experience to implement impeccable hygiene standards across your facility.
+Our industry-leading staff training is endorsed by the British Institute of Cleaning Science (BICSc), meaning our cleaners have the knowledge and experience to implement impeccable hygiene standards across your facility.

 In Vanguard’s latest healthcare region report, we’ll examine medical institutions across the entirety of Lancashire.
 We’ll outline which towns, cities, and villages have the worst-rated healthcare services as determined by the CQC, and what that could mean for citizens living in the surrounding areas.